makyo/salsa/dorks.md

 * Go Get 'Em, Sportify
 * Superspotifragilisticexpialidofy
 * Spotife Vobiscum
+* 🕴️
+* △▽△▽△▽△▽△▽△▽△▽△▽
+* ▼▲▼▲▼▲▼▲▼▲▼▲▼▲▼▲▼▲
+* In a box marked 'do not open until holiday of your choice;
+* Go to the abandoned burger king on 5th.
+You know the one.
+Go to the back door.
+Knock 3 times.
+Turn around.
+Close your eyes.
+It'll be safe to open your eyes when you hear the door shut.
+Take the package that is now at your feet.
+Walk away quickly, ignore the footsteps behind you.
+They won't follow you outside of the parking lot.
+* Spotify
+* [a regular hexagon with all right angles]
+* Spotificial (Or other Podcast source of your choice)
+* Funny Spotify Pun
+* Shroomify
+* Gothify
+* Splort
+* BooDoobs
 * Spoot?!
 * Spoopyfy
 * splut
 * SPORTS
 * Swiggity Spooty
 * spork
+* Hey does anybody else remember that one interview with Björk where she takes apart a TV?
+It was delightful.
+Also, this is one Spotify
+* <i>Green Circle With Three Black Marks</i>, an art piece that speaks to a generation.
+* It's kinda fucked up how they pushed the dude who first discovered irrational numbers off a boat to drown, but, like, I was deeply upset when I first encountered the Weierstrass function, so I guess I understand.
+* Hey can I borrow your Spotify?
+* Once in a Spoot Moon
+* Stage Rhodesify
+* Spanahmenah
+* Doo doo do do dootify
+* oooooooot
+* Sppppppppp
+* West New York, New Jersey
+* Why?
+* iiiiif
+* [smash cut to six bleached white skeletons]
+* Big Spootify
+* A whole night of licking wrapping paper to truly feel the Christmas spirit.
+* Lots and lots and lots and lots and lots and lots and lots and lots of spotify
+* If my Lord in Heaven, Buddha, show the way - every day I do my best for one... more... day!
+BUT!
+IS!
+A puzzlement.
+* Spronk
+* Djentidjent
+* ARE YOU WITH SPOTIFY YET
+* You separate the physical from the Spotify
+* Youtube
+* Strawinsky and the Mysterious House, or youtube
+* Spartacus
+* Απο των Σποτιφων
+* Σpotify
+* Spotify, youtube, or elsewhere
+* I'unno, I'm too gestonkenflapt
+* See Spotify Run
+* On Swirlies' third studio album "Cats of the Wild Vol. 2" which I'm pretty sure isn't on streaming services unfortunately
+* Spinglespongle
+* A while ago but also now
+* Spotify but every time you type "spotify" the name gets weirder
+* Spoodydoody
+* YouTube
+* A fever dream
+* Spotiphonics
+* Without Spot
+* You know the place
+* Would you take this six-fingered hand
+* Tritonify
+* Cronchify
+* Ryuichi Spotimoto
+* hold that spot for me
+* I am convinced that I once tore a hole from this reality into the Platonic world of forms by counting to smallish countable transfinite ordinals and then proceeded to stare directly into it.
+Probably don't do that, the strain would break you.
+* imagine if owen wilson was cast as shinji in a live-action evangelion, or would he be kaiji so he could say "wow" constantly
+* You spootify bard!
+* Spoooooooooootify
+* Spiffem's
+* Spotify Copies
+* Spotify er ekki í boði í þínu landi
+*
+ʎɟᴉʇodS
+* Heh heh, Foxhole
+* I miss my friends too much to make a Spotify joke.
+* SPONGE
+* A slowly rotting fallen log, covered with ivy and first frost.
+* Bee Movie (actually just Spotify)
+* Spootify
+* Spotify, ostensibly
+* I love wild things wildly, I love quiet things quietly, I love spotty things spotify...
+* The Twelve Spot Program
+* It's kind of a shame that thanks to The Election I'm not on speaking terms with the once-beloved uncle whose apartment I played Ratchet and Clank at for the first time, but memory is forever.
+* Spot Along
+* Spotify Acapella 147 Times Exponentially Layered, only on ebaynetflix
+* it's coming it's coming it's hard
+* *bongos intensify*
+* *ḱerberós-ify
+* "Kincaid Plays Super Hawaii" (1999)
+* It's my Spotify, and I'll cry if I want to.
+* I'm glad I'm not in a movie or all this coughing would mean I'd die soon
+* Go get 'em, Sportify
+* The Cloud®
+* Your Tube ..._lewd_
+* your tubular web site network account downloaded straight to your ear domain protocol
+* silverladder.com - 11/11
+* hey friends can you really believe that in the year 2017 one of the best electronic tracks samples a rap track that goes hard on the Yu-Gi-Oh! references because i can totally believe it, also, spotify
+* What's green and sits on your front porch?
+Patty O'Furniture.
+(Also Spotify.)
+* Spotsakovich
+* Not Spotify?
+Really!?
+How are we going to make puns now?
+D:
+* It's a bird...It's a plane...It's Spotify
+* Spotify, Youtube, or Soundcloud
+* Spotifylaxis
+* Kapellmeister Spoot's storage room
+* Gregg Spopovich
+* The eighth song on the A-side of a tape cassette, the case and tracklist long since missing, passed from hand to hand since time out of memory.
+It's been labelled at least five times that you can see on one side, and three on the other - on what you take to be the obverse, a neat cursive hand has marked "A Side: Mixtape for G", but the reverse is marked "B-Side: ⭐FUCK JAMZ⭐" in a messier, more angular style.
+It takes you a week to track down anything that can even play the thing anymore, and when you do, you can't recognize a single song, and neither can Shazam, but every song seems to be in a deeply familiar style.
+Two weeks later you pass it on to a friend you met in a music chat and never see or hear of it again, but a song from it will occasionally waft through your dreams as if playing quietly in a nearby room.
+* COOKIN UP A GOOD HEX
+* ~~I don't have Spotify so I can't vouge for it but I know it's on Youtube~~ I gotcha
+* Sprongus
+* [accordions intensify]
+* Ullspot
+* Vocal fry so warm it leaves you feeling cozy
+* Compli- (compli-) cated (cated) compli- (compli-) cated (cated)
+* Cool Spot
+* Probably just Youtube, actually, not sure if Spotify has this one, or just PLAY VVVVVV for heck's sake, it's good
+* Mmm that hits the Spotify
+* Spoooooootles
+* Someplace wonderful!
+* Spopsicle
+* Simpleflips
+* Skramziflamz
+* Hornify
+* /hug
+* sporkiknyf
+* Sporkleforkle
+* Sportify
+* Paddling through a flooded deserted city center, the last copy on CD will float by you.
+You'll trade it for a cup of water later on.
+* Spobify
+* Good ol' youtube
+* You, Tube!
+* BOOtify
+* In hoc Spotify vinces
+* The slowly dying landscape of the world, burning with sunset foliage that will soon give way to the bone branches of winter.
+* Yeah
+* Spoof!
+* The center of the sun
+* YouTube, apply directly to the forehead.
+* TouYube
+* Spotify, but it's in Finnish
+* Sphagnumify
+* Spink
+* Spotimento
+* The Yubtubs
+* Can be found on Spoofy also yuhtubs.
+* There are many recordings on both Spotify and YouTube.
+This is a good one in the link
+* Spotify-Man Dick
+* I can feel spotify crawl its way back into my private life
+* Spotify, but also sometimes in 12/8
+* Spotify but nothing is changed not even the spelling
+* Spopplio
+* Sporty Spice
+* Prog Spot
+* Late Spootles
+* Venuspot
+* Spot Vincent
+* The source that you ought to see, not what it turned out to be.
+* The SALSA Enrichment Center reminds you that Spotify hell is a real place where you will be sent at the first sign of defiance
+* Suspended, as in heavy syrup, in a bubble of endless hyperbolic space
+* The 2020 Spotlympics
+* And the dish ran away with the Spoot
+* Fspotify
+* Spootles
+* Sboggle
+* lo zgike cu spofu
+* spittyspottiflittyfly
+* spiflooty
+* sportiflop
+* Spiffy
+* spoot
+* Wherever you listen to podcasts that isn't Spotify.
+* Stravotify?
+Stravinskify?
+Spotinksy?
+* If you're somehow reading this as an archaeologist in Late Pre-Singularity and/or Lorxus Studies reading this, I'm sorry for briefly exciting you, there are not yet machine gods in 2017, as far as I know.
+As a fellow graduate student, I understand your anguish.
+Yes, you specifically.
+Because I'm prescient.
+Hurry the fuck up and rescue simulation me already, I'm an excellent primary source.
+* Snootify.
+I'm playing to the crowd.
+* Find out, on the next episode of Spotify Z
+* Spotify.
+Really?
+Yep!
+Just spootify this time.
+Wait.
+Shit.
+* Flying Spotify Banana
+* Shamify
+* Neo-Spotopolis -- FUTURE YEAR: 2018
+* Spotty showers of snow that slushify the streets.
+* Asplundh
+* Feels, feels, feels, f-f-f-feels.
+* SPOTIFY I GUESS
+* Spiffty Five
+* I mean seriously how could I not listen to an album with that title also it's Spotify
+* Shoetify
 * Bandcamp only right now
 * [A LONG, SLOW MOAN FROM THE UNIVERSE]
 * Spoofity